 Convenience is key.
 People thought that mobile payments were easy, but the Apple Watch will make Apple Pay that much easier.
 No more digging through your bag looking for your credit card or phone.
 With a simple flick of the wrist, the Apple Watch allows you to check into your hotel, make payments and receive notifications.
 And as more and more retail companies hop on the Apple Pay bandwagon, Apple has prospective power to dominate in mobile commerce.

 Particularly in the retail industry, the Apple Watch and Pay combo has the potential to drive purchases both in store and online.

 Beyond the easily accessible Pay option, the Apple Watch is also capable of receiving personalized coupons based on the proximity of your location to certain stores.
 This feature will no doubt change the buying process of consumers, personalizing the relationship between customer and retailer (which is all the rave these days).

 Millennials want to feel like an individual customer, and if the Apple Watch and Pay combo has the capacity to do so, retailers have more than enough reason to quickly adapt.
 Retail apps, like Shopkick, can really benefit from the Apple Watch.
 Shopkick utilizes iBeacon technology to cater to a user’s in-store shopping behavior.
 If used with the Apple Watch, users can conveniently and quickly receive notifications from Shopkick.

-Strategy Analytics believe that the Apple Watch has high potential to change the smartwatch category.
-With Apple’s strong user loyalty, the success of the Apple Watch will no doubt be a significant determining factor for not only the future of smart watches, but also for the future of retail and app development.
+Strategy Analytics believes that the Apple Watch has high potential to change the smartwatch category.
+With Apple’s strong user loyalty, the success of the Apple Watch will no doubt be a significant determining factor for not only the future of smartwatches but also for the future of retail and app development.